rocky/elisp-decompile/README.md

 4 CALL_1     1
 ```

-is a function call which contains the unary expression
+contains a function call and its parameters; One of the parameters is the unary expression:

 ```
 2 VARREF     n